 In accordance with generally accepted accounting principles, fair value is defined as the price that the Organization would receive upon selling an asset or pay to transfer a liability at the reporting date.
 Generally accepted accounting principles established a three-tier hierarchy to maximize the use of observable market data and minimize the use of unobservable inputs, and to establish classification of fair value measurements for disclosure purposes.
 Inputs refer broadly to the assumptions that market participants would use in pricing an asset or liability, including assumptions about risk.
 Inputs may be observable or unobservable.
 Observable inputs are inputs that reflect the assumptions market participants would use in pricing an asset or liability based on market data obtained from sources independent of the reporting entity.
-Unobservable inputs are those that reflect the reporting entity's own assumptions about the factors market participants would use in pricing the asset or liability, developed based on the best information available.
+Unobservable inputs are those that reflect the reporting entity's own assumptions about the factors market participants would use in pricipants w